api4ai/brand-det-examples/python/aiohttp/README.md

-# API4AI brand recognition sample
+# API4AI brand logo recognition sample

+This directory contains a minimalistic sample that sends requests to the API4AI Brand Recognition API.
+The sample is implemented in `python` using [aiohttp](https://pypi.org/project/aiohttp/) module.

 ## Overview